githubnext/gpt4-with-calc/docs/report.md

 ### New Approach, Step 1

 Now take a multi-phase approach.
-In step 1 we add the prompt from the previous section, and generate the arithmetic:
+In step 1 we add the prompt from the previous section, and generate the calculation code:

 ```python
 # Definitions